 1) Reduce stress, anxiety and depression.

 If stress, anxiety, and depression can provoke preterm labor, it would make sense to do everything within our power to reduce stress and anxiety levels in our lives and to seek out natural, psycho-therapeutic, or pharmacological anti-depressive aids.
+A University of Ohio study found that women who practice yoga have lower levels of inflammation and improved mood (Source).
+And studies also demonstrate that practicing yoga boosts GABA levels in the body, reducing anxiety and depression (here, here, and here).
 You may want to check out “Natural Treatments for Antepartum Depression.”

 2) Strengthen the immune system.